-I, the undersigned, hereby acknowledge that I have read and understand the advisor/manager expectations as well as the student expectations and will comply with them to the best of my ability.
-I also understand and verify that the project is the student's thesis project and that it will be used for and presented in BME 4991/4992.
+I, the undersigned, hereby acknowledge that I have read and un and will comply with them to the best of my ability.
+I also und will be used for and presented in BME 4991/4992.
+2 1

 Advisor/Manager's Name (Please Print):

-Advisor/Manager's Signature: Date: -
+Advisor/Manager's Signature: Date:

 Advisor/Manager's Email:

 Graduate Student's Name (if applicable): Date: -

 Graduate Student's Email:

 Student (print): Date: -

 Student Email: Student ID #: